Hannes-Soosaar/racetrack/readme.md

 User.

+The landing page is the guest page.
-A employee must login. based on the credentials they will have access to one or more functions of the app.
+To access other functionality you must be logged in. based on the credentials they will have access to one or more functions of the app.

+Interface	Persona	Route
+Front Desk	Receptionist	/front-desk
+Race Control	Safety Official	/race-control
+Lap-line Tracker	Lap-line Observer	/lap-line-tracker

-    Need - A users table
+    Need - A Users
-    Need - User name and Password with bcrypt
-    Need - Need to have have rolls

-There exists a button 'guest' that allows access to a the general views and leader board.

-The Admin
+Rolls:

+Employee
+    Flag Bearer
+    Receptionist
+    Safety Official
+    Lap-line Observer

+Guest
+    RaceDriver
+    Spectator

+Receptionist

 Can create/modify a driver
 Can create/add a race

+Table

+RaceSessions
+    8 drivers
+    8 cars
+    10 minutes
+    winner_driverId
+    safetyOfficial_Id
+    status_id

+Laps
+    raceSession_id
+    diver_id

+Users
+    User name
+    Password bcrypt / (KEY)
+    roll_id

+Rolls (Accesskey)
+ Receptionist
+ Safety Official
+ Lap-line
+ Observer